 One story participants were shown in the scanner went as follows: “that night, I went upstairs to what had been our bedroom and not knowing what else to do I turned out the lights and lay down on the floor”.

 The AI translated the brain patterns produced when participants listened to this passage as: “we got back to my dorm room I had no idea where my bed was.
 I just assumed I would sleep on it but instead I lay down on the floor”.

 The model uses the training set to infer meaning and does a good job at decoding abstract meaning from new brain data.

 Researchers here agree that such studies are limited primarily by the detail of brain data on offer.
 Non-invasive measurements only provide so much detail, so even the most complex model would likely fall short of what’s required to read minds.

 However, the concept is there.
 Researchers hope these technologies will soon be able to read the minds of those with brain injuries and diseases such as MLS to animate their thinking.
 This builds on other research, such as an AI model that enabled a paralyzed man to feed himself with a knife and fork based on thoughts alone.

 While many might quickly assume that advanced mind-reading AI is a terrible idea, current tech is only successful when trained on hours of data and is limited by non-invasively collected data.

 Sort of - it depends on your definition of mind reading.
-AI can make decent guesses about thoughts, ideas, concepts and words.
-It can even take thoughts and attempt to draw it, or apply it to other images to generate information based on thoughts alone.
+AI can make decent guesses about thoughts, ideas, concepts and words, and its accuracy is sure to improve.

 If we can extract better-quality or more detailed data using these techniques, or develop new techniques for extracting data from the human brain, then accurate mind-reading AI is a certainty.